Snapchat/KeyDB-docs/docs/sentinel.md

     min-slaves-to-write 1
     min-slaves-max-lag 10

-With the above configuration (please see the self-commented `redis.conf` example in the KeyDB distribution for more information) a KeyDB instance, when acting as a master, will stop accepting writes if it can't write to at least 1 slave.
+With the above configuration (please see the self-commented `keydb.conf` example in the KeyDB distribution for more information) a KeyDB instance, when acting as a master, will stop accepting writes if it can't write to at least 1 slave.
 Since replication is asynchronous *not being able to write* actually means that the slave is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.

 Using this configuration the old KeyDB master M1 in the above example, will become unavailable after 10 seconds.
 When the partition heals, the Sentinel configuration will converge to the new one, the client C1 will be able to fetch a valid configuration and will continue with the new master.